 Of course none of this says anything about happiness.
-Surviving the diseases so common in those days may have given you more time to enjoy life - whether you found those years to be happy is something else.
+Surviving the diseases so common in those days may have provided more time to experience life - whether you found those years to be happy is something else.

 |Mary Graham Forbes, Anna's great aunt.|

 One sister, Mary Forbes, was widowed young leaving no children.
 She moved back from Schuyler County, where she and her husband farmed, and lived with her sisters working as a dress maker.
-She actually returned to Schuyler County before 1900 where she lived with her niece Eliza until her death in 1905 at 91.
+Subsequently, she returned to Schuyler County before 1900 where she lived with her niece Eliza until her death in 1905 at 91.

 Sarah Killen married a William Lockhart, a carpet and then towel manufacturer, with Sarah keeping house.
 They had three children.
 Toward the end of their life they moved in with daughter Fannie who was married to Bart King who is discussed below.
 Son Andrew Lockhart volunteered in the Spanish-American War.
 He was employed in civilian life as a Turkish towel manufacturer and later as an accountant with the Pennsylvania Railroad.
 The other son, Isaac Garfield worked as a road builder and his wife was a shop saleslady.